 If the person is showing signs of being seriously ill, such as vomiting, loss of consciousness, drowsiness or seizures (fits), call triple zero (000) for an ambulance, or take the person to the closest emergency department.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 What should I do while waiting for the ambulance?

-Wash the substance off the face with water.
+- Wash the substance off the person’s face with clean water.

-Take a photo of the label or note down the product details.
+- Take a photo of the label of the swallowed substance or note down the product details.

-Do not eat or drink anything unless you have been advised to do so on the package instructions.
+- Do not let the person eat or drink anything unless you have been told otherwise by the Poisons Information Hotline.

-What are the warning signs/symptoms when a substance is swallowed?
+What are the warning signs or symptoms when a substance is swallowed?